calnix/stakingPro/Documentation/ContractExplanations.md

 ## 7. How to end stakingPro and/or migrate to a new stakingPro contract (endTime)

-Set endTime global variable.
+- Set endTime global variable via `setEndTime`.
-Users will be able to call: `unstakeAll` and `claimRewards` after endTime.
+- Users will be able to call: `unstakeAll` and `claimRewards` after `endTime`.
+- `setEndTime` can be called repeatedly, by owner, to update `endTime`.
+- `endTime` can be moved forward or backward.

+**What if endTime is set, but there are still active distributions continuing beyond endTime?**

+- `unstake` and `claimRewards` are callable even after `endTime`.
+- Calling these functions after `endTime` would mean that if there are still active distributions, the distributions would be updated via _updateUserAccounts::_updateDistributionIndex.

+Hence, when calling `setEndTime`, we should check if there are still active distributions beyond endTime.
+If there are, we should end those distributions via `updateDistribution`.

-It is not possible to nest `claimRewards` within `unstakeAll`, as `claimRewards` operates on a per-distribution basis.
+>It is not possible to nest `claimRewards` within `unstakeAll`, as `claimRewards` operates on a per-distribution basis.
 Hence, 2 functions are needed.

 ## 8. Emergency Exit (whenPaused, Frozen)